TIBCOSoftware/bcce-tas-scripts/readme.txt

 Prerequisites:
 ========================================================================================================
-1. ElasticSearch: Install ElasticSearch for storing BCCE logs.
+1. ElasticSearch: Install ElasticSearch for storing BusinessConnect CE logs.
 2. MySQL: Install MySQL database and provide its login credentials first.
 3. Docker: Install Docker for building the Docker images.
 4. kubectl: Install kubectl for the deployment on the Kubernetes cluster.
-5. Kubernetes cluster: Install Kubernetes cluster for deploying and running the AuditSafe services.
+5. Kubernetes cluster: Install Kubernetes cluster for deploying and running the TIBCO AuditSafe services.

 ========================================================================================================